 As shown in the graph, EcoLiner Insulated Pouches proved to be able to successfully keep the ice cream shipments frozen throughout the 4-hour shipment in summer conditions.

-IPC can provide custom insulated shipping solutions to all types of businesses that ship ice cream.
+IPC can provide custom ice cream packaging solutions to all types of businesses that ship ice cream.
 Whether you are sending small packages to consumers, or bulk shipments to business customers, our experienced team helps you to do it efficiently and cheaply.
 Get in touch today for a custom quote.